manguyen0017/4-comma-Assignment_01/README.md

 The prompt refinement struggle is further explored in studies on user interaction with text-to-image models, which highlight common frustrations and the need for more intuitive AI interfaces [3].
 These works underscore the disconnect between AI logic and human expectations, a theme central to this project’s satirical exploration.

 ### Built With
 * ChatGPT
-* Anitoon.app's AI Comic Generator
+* Anitoon.app's "AI Comic Generator" and "Create Comic on Canvas" pages
 * Adobe Photoshop

 ## Methodology